Keast & Osborne laboratory: Neural and Bioelectronic Control of Pelvic Organs

 - and connectivity with high order brain centres.

-We use advanced microscopic imaging and neuroanatomical techniques extensively in our work, but are also expert in other approaches such as primary cell culture (including co-cultures of adult neurons and urothelial cells), cellular neurophysiology and neuropharmacology, and bioinformatics analysis of specific neural populations.
+We use advanced neuroanatomical, microscopy, image analysis and neural mapping techniques extensively, but are also expert in other approaches including primary cell culture (including co-cultures of adult neurons and urothelial cells), neurophysiology and neuropharmacology.

 Assoc Prof Martin Bertrand, University of Nimes, France